jesse-ai/docs/docs/strategies/entering-and-exiting.md

     self.take_profit = qty, entry + 10
 ```

-Since the entry price is above current price, Jesse will submit a stop order for entering this trade.
+Since the entry price is above the current price, Jesse will submit a stop order for entering this trade.
 If the price indeed rises we'll be fine, but what if a new candle is passed, and the price goes down?
-Then we would want the previous order to be cancelled and a new order submitted based on the high price of the new candle.
+Then we would want the previous order to be canceled and a new order submitted based on the high price of the new candle.

 To do this, we'll have to specify the `should_cancel()`: